Directional emission of a readout resonator for qubit measurement: Single-Shot Readout

 \section{Single-Shot Readout}

 We demonstrate high-fidelity single-shot dispersive readout of the transmon qubit.
 We perform a standard readout pulse sequence (Fig.~\ref{fig:readout}a).
 The readout pulse is implemented as a flat-top pulse with Gaussian rising and falling edges of width \SI{50}{ns}.
 We set the integration time $\tau$ to be the same as the duration that the readout pulse is at its maximum value.
 The $\pi_{01}$ pulse is implemented as a DRAG pulse \cite{motzoi_simple_2009} with $2\sigma=\SI{20}{ns}$.
 A Josephson traveling-wave parametric amplifier \cite{macklin_near-quantum-limited_2015,obrien_resonant_2014} is used to amplify the output probe signal.
+The optimal drive strength, or photon number, is optimized from the tradeoff between minimizing measurement-induced state transitions and maximizing readout fidelity \cite{jeffrey_fast_2014,sank_measurement-induced_2016}.
 A preselection pulse is included to only consider samples for which the qubit begins in the ground state.
 The preselection threshold is set at 99\% of the fitted cumulative Gaussian distribution of the ground state \cite{walter_rapid_2017}.
+There is a gap of \SI{400}{ns} between the preselection pulse and the $\pi_{01}$ pulse.

 Histograms of the amplified integrated quadratures are shown in Fig.~\ref{fig:readout}b, where the qubit has been prepared in either $|0\rangle$ or $|1\rangle$.
 We set the discrimination threshold at 0.
-We calculate the qubit readout assignment fidelity $\mathcal{F}=1-[P(0|1)+P(1|0)]/2$ \cite{sunada_fast_2022,chen_transmon_2023}, where $P(x|y)$ is the probability that $|x\rangle$ is measured given that $|y\rangle$ was prepared.
+We calculate the qubit readout assignment fidelity $\mathcal{F}=1-[P(0|1)+P(1|0)]/2$ \cite{sunada_fast_2022,chen_transmon_2023}, where $P(x|y)$ is the probability that the measurement outcome is $|x\rangle$ given that the qubit is prepared in the $|y\rangle$ state.
 For integration time $\tau=\SI{600}{ns}$, we achieve readout fidelity of $\mathcal{F} = 98.1\%$.
 We obtain an error of preparing a qubit in the ground state of $P(1|0)=0.8\%$.
-The error of preparing a qubit in the excited state is $P(0|1)=3.0\%$, where the error is dominated by qubit decay.
+The error of preparing a qubit in the excited state is $P(0|1)=3.0\%$, where the error is dominated by qubit decay, near the theoretical estimate of infidelity due to qubit decay of $1-e^{-\tau/T_{01}}\approx3.7\%$.
+Using measurement-induced dephasing \cite{gambetta_qubit-photon_2006}, we estimate that the optimized readout power corresponds to a steady-state resonator population of $\sim\!\!35$ photons.

 To assess the effect of a larger effective dispersive shift and longer qubit lifetime, we repeat this experiment with a shelving protocol (Fig.~\ref{fig:readout}c), applying an unconditional $\pi_{12}$ pulse before the readout pulse \cite{chen_transmon_2023}.
 A qubit in the first excited state is transferred to the second excited state, whereas a qubit in the ground state is unaffected.
 The $\pi_{12}$ pulse is also implemented as a DRAG pulse; the pulse parameters are optimized similarly to the standard method for the $\pi_{01}$.
 The qubit is first prepared in $|1\rangle$, and Rabi experiments are performed to optimize pulse amplitude and frequency \cite{chen_transmon_2023}.